Bone lesion biopsy

 - Infection near the biopsy area

 A serious risk of this procedure is bone infection.
-Signs include:
+Signs of a bone infection include:

 - Fever